BHashemi2021/School_District_Analysis/README.md

 ------------------

 #### School summary before and after data clean up

-While the district summary underwent very small changes due to the large number of students in the dataset.
+While the district summary underwent very small changes due to the large number of students in the dataset, the effects of removing 9th greaders' scores from the dtaset, changed the schools standing alongside t=lowring its passing scores for both subjects, their percentages and the overall passing score percentage.

 #### The overall Effects of replacing the ninth graders’ math and reading scores on Thomas High School’s performance vs other schools

-Replacing the ninth graders’ math and reading scores with NaN, affected Thomas High School’s performance relative to the other schools, displacing its rank from second to eighth as its overall passing score decreased from 91% to 65% (Figure 3).
+Replacing the ninth graders’ math and reading scores with NaN (managed missing data), affected Thomas High School’s performance relative to the other schools, displacing its rank from second to eighth as its overall passing score decreased from 91% to 65% (Figure 3).

 **Figure 3: Comparing Thomas High School's rank before and after data clean up.

 --------------------
-![] #####comparative image
+![] comparative image

 --------------------

-####	Effects of replacing the ninth-grade scores in more detail
+### Effects of replacing the ninth-grade scores in more details

 ##### Math and reading scores by grade